Chart Color Schemes

 An assessment of population growth drivers in Bellevue reveals an overall ranking slightly below national averages considering recent, and medium term trends

-Based on analysis of Australian Bureau of Statistics (ABS) population updates for the broader area, as of November 2025, the estimated population of Bellevue (WA) is around 1,743 people.
-This reflects an increase of 229 people since the 2021 Census, which reported a population of 1,514 people.
-The change is inferred from the resident population of 1,735 estimated by AreaSearch following examination of the latest Estimated Resident Population (ERP) data release by the ABS in June 2024 and an additional 19 validated new addresses since the Census date.
-This level of population equates to a density ratio of 569 persons per square kilometer, providing significant space per person and potential room for further development.
-Bellevue's growth of 15.1% since the 2021 census exceeded the national average (8.9%), along with the state, marking it as a growth leader in the region.
-Population growth for the area was primarily driven by overseas migration during recent periods.
+Based on ABS population updates and AreaSearch validation, as of Nov 2025, Bellevue (WA) statistical area (Lv2)'s estimated population is around 1,682.
+This reflects an increase of 168 people since the 2021 Census, which reported a population of 1,514.
+The change was inferred from AreaSearch's estimate of 1,616 residents following examination of ABS' latest ERP data release (June 2024), along with an additional 19 validated new addresses since the Census date.
+This level of population equates to a density ratio of 549 persons per square kilometer.
+Bellevue's 11.1% growth since the 2021 census exceeded the national average (9.7%).
+Overseas migration was the primary driver of population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
-For areas not covered by this data and to estimate growth across all areas in the years post-2032, AreaSearch is utilising the growth rates by age cohort provided by the ABS in its latest Greater Capital Region projections (released in 2023, based on 2022 data).
-Considering these projections, an above median population growth is projected for Bellevue, with the area expected to grow by 302 persons to reach a total of 2,041 people by 2041, reflecting a gain of 12.1% over the 17 years.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data, and to estimate growth post-2032, AreaSearch utilises ABS' latest Greater Capital Region projections (released in 2023, based on 2022 data).
+Future population dynamics anticipate an above median growth for national statistical areas, with the area projected to increase by 304 persons to 2041, reflecting a 16.3% total increase over the 17 years.

 Frequently Asked Questions - Population